-By Theorem~\ref{thm:main}, we are guaranteed to have conical points (i.e.\ points where the dispersion relation is of the form (\ref{eq:conical})) whenever two conditions are satisfied: an eigenvalue of $Q_1$ is simple and is not in the spectrum of $Q_0$, and the parameter $\alpha \neq 0$.
+By Theorem~\ref{thm:main}, we are guaranteed to have conical points (i.e.\ points where the dispersion relation is of the form (\ref{eq:conical})) whenever two conditions are satisfied: an eigenvalue of $H$ on $\spaceH_\perp(\pm\vec{k}^*)$ has minimal multiplicity (two) and is not in the spectrum of $H$ on $\spaceH_0(\pm\vec{k}^*)$, and the parameter $\alpha \neq 0$.
 Intuitively, it is clear that both conditions are ``generic'': if either of them is broken, any typical small perturbation of the potential should restore it.

 To make this intuition precise, we consider the operator $H = -\Delta + \epsilon q(\vec{x})$, where we are able to say more about the parameter $\alpha$ and the exact multiplicity of eigenvalues.